-For our 10 day Japan itinerary, it would be ideal to arrive to Osaka and depart from Tokyo, however flying to and from the same airport is usually cheaper, and it’s completely fine to use the same airport for both arrival and departure – either Osaka or Tokyo.
+For our 10 day Japan itinerary, it would be ideal to arrive in Osaka and depart from Tokyo, however flying to and from the same airport is usually cheaper, and it’s completely fine to use the same airport for both arrival and departure – either Osaka or Tokyo.

-Osaka and Tokyo are less than 3 hours apart by frequent Shinkansen services, so a transfer between the two cities is not a big deal – in fact, a journey in Shinkansen is an interesting and pleasant travel experience.
+Osaka and Tokyo are less than 3 hours apart by frequent Shinkansen services, so a transfer between the two cities is not a big deal – in fact, a journey by Shinkansen is an interesting and pleasant travel experience.

-Both Osaka and Tokyo are among the busiest international airports in Japan with plenty of flights from Europe, USA and Canada as well as Asia, obviously.
+Both Osaka and Tokyo are among the busiest international airports in Japan with plenty of flights from Europe, the USA and Canada as well as Asia, obviously.